Fishnfly/fishnfly.github.io/_posts/2026-02-22-jordan-egypt-field-notes.md

 Jordan and Egypt didn’t reveal themselves through lists of monuments or scheduled stops.
 They revealed themselves through movement — over stone, across desert, along water.
 This trip felt like an unlayering, not of history, but of pace.

-Below is the working structure of the story.
-Refine voice, add images, and adjust rhythm as needed.

 ---

 ## The Route (Context)